Savik Shuster

-From 2001 till 2004 Shuster presented talk shows on the Russian NTV channel.
+From 2001 to 2004, Shuster presented talk shows on the Russian channel NTV.

 Shuster holds Canadian and Italian citizenships.

 Biography

 Born in Vilnius (then former part of the Soviet Union now the capital of Lithuania) Shuster left the Soviet Union 1971, his parents (his father was a football coach) emigrated from their native Vilnius via Israel to Canada.
 A distant uncle, who was vice president of the oil company Shell Canada, intervened with Soviet Prime Minister Alexei Kosygin on their behalf.
 In 1973 Shuster began a Bachelors at McGill University in Montreal, graduating in 1976 with a medical degree.
 He then moved to Florence in Italy to continue his studies.
 There, he began writing for a local newspaper.
 In 1980 Shuster worked for three months with a French humanitarian organization that was working on the side of the anti-Soviet mujahedin in Afghanistan, there he met Newsweek magazines Asia editor and was offered a chance to write a few articles for them.
 Shortly after Shuster started to write for French newspaper Libération and the Italian magazine Frigidaire.